anttikivi/anttikivi.github.io/README.md

 The **contents** of the website, including text, writings, images, and other similar assets, are not covered by the MIT License and may not be used, copied, or redistributed without the author’s permission.
+The third-party logos included on the site belong to those third parties.